lameessa/Afaq/README.md

 # Afaq - آفاق

-Afaq is a data science project developed to support tourism in Saudi Arabia by analyzing engagement with landscape and destination photos.
+Afaq is designed to promote tourism in Saudi Arabia by analyzing engagement with photos.
+The project uses Flickr's API to collect relevant images and their associated data.

-The project uses Flickr's API to collect images and their associated engagement data, then analyzes the images to identify visual features that may contribute to higher engagement.
-The goal is to better understand what captures viewers' attention and use these insights to support the promotion of Saudi destinations.
+The images are then analyzed to identify visual features that contribute to higher engagement, helping us understand what captures viewers' attention.
+Data collection began on January 25, 2025, and continues to capture seasonal trends and evolving viewer preferences.

-Developed at King Saud University (KSU), Riyadh, Saudi Arabia (SA).
+**Developed at King Saud University (KSU), Riyadh, Saudi Arabia (SA).**

-🏆 **1st Place – KSU IT Fair**
+🏆 **1st Place at the KSU IT Fair**